 You also need to be registered with the Dental Council of New Zealand, and must hold an Annual Practising Certificate.

-- University of Otago website - information about the Bachelor of Oral Health
+- University of Otago website - Bachelor of Oral Health

-- Auckland University of Technology website - information about the Bachelor of Health Science
+- Auckland University of Technology website - Bachelor of Health Science

 The Vulnerable Children Act 2014 means that if you have certain serious convictions, you can’t be employed in a role where you are responsible for, or work alone with, children.

 NCEA Level 3 is required to enter tertiary training.
 Useful subjects include biology, chemistry, physics, maths and health education.